1stvamp/trequests/README.md

 trequests
 =========

-ATornado async HTTP/HTTPS client adaptor for python-requests
+A Tornado async HTTP/HTTPS client adaptor for python-requests